spinsage/tech-docs/README.md

 # Spinsage Tech Docs

-This repository holds basic technical details about programming tools and languages used frequently.
+This repository holds basic technical details about programming tools and languages that are frequently used.

 ## Node